How Different Types of Retirement Savings Are Taxed

 Social Security

 Because Social Security provides guaranteed income for as long as you live, it’s typically a central part of a retirement income plan.
 The good news is that you don’t pay tax on your full benefit.
-How much you pay depends on how much you make in a given year in retirement.
-No surprise, figuring out how much you owe taxes on is complicated.
-But basically, you will never be taxed on more than 85 percent of your benefits, and in some cases, you may owe nothing.
+The percentage of your social security benefit that is taxable depends on your “adjusted gross income” in the applicable year.
+This can be difficult to calculate, especially when the benefit is partially taxable, but you will never be taxed on more than 85 percent of your benefit, and in some cases, the benefit may be tax exempt.
 You can get a better sense of what you will pay based on your situation here.

 Qualified investments

 This is what you have in accounts like your 401(k), 403(b) or IRA.
-This is money that hasn’t ever been taxed.
-The government wants its cut and will collect tax on this money when you withdraw it—typically after you retire.
-You will pay ordinary income tax on what you withdraw, based on your tax bracket (the more you take out in a year, the higher the percentage you may owe).
+This is money that probably hasn’t ever been taxed.
+Typically, you receive a deduction when money is contributed to these accounts, and the growth is tax deferred.
+The government wants its cut eventually, and will collect tax on this money when it is withdrawn—typically after you retire.
+You will pay ordinary income tax on these distributions, based on your tax bracket (the more you withdraw in a year, the higher tax rate you may owe).

 Want more?
 Get financial tips, tools, and more with our monthly newsletter.

-And because the government wants to make sure it gets its money, it requires you to withdraw a minimum amount from your qualified accounts even if you don’t need the income.
-Beginning in the year you turn 73, you are required to start making those withdrawals, known as required minimum distributions (RMDs).
-In 2033, you won’t have to take RMDs until you’re 75.
-If you don’t withdraw enough, you’ll face a penalty.
-So it’s a good idea to calculate how much you’ll need to take out each year and make sure you’re not pushing yourself into a higher tax bracket if you don’t have to.
+And because the government wants to ensure it collects tax on these accounts sooner than later, it requires you to withdraw a minimum amount from your qualified accounts even if you don’t need the income.
+Beginning in the year you turn 73 (or 75, if you were born in 1960 or later), you are required to start making those withdrawals, known as required minimum distributions (RMDs).
+If you don’t withdraw the full RMD by the end of each calendar year, you’ll face a stiff penalty.
+So it’s a good idea to calculate how much you’ll need to withdraw each year and make sure you’re not pushing yourself into a higher tax bracket unnecessarily.

 Roth accounts